Frequently Asked Questions

 Students at Berkeley Law can undertake a concurrent JD with various kinds of Masters degrees, but not a concurrent JD/PHD unless it is with JSP.

-Candidates for the PhD are required to demonstrate competence in two foreign languages.
+Candidates for the PhD are required to demonstrate competence in two foreign languages by the end of Year 3.
+Competence in at least one foreign language is advised for new applicants to the program.

 Seminar experiences outside of the department are essential to the Rhetoric doctoral program at Berkeley.
 While the first year is largely devoted to Rhetoric program requirements in Ancient and Contemporary Rhetoric (200 and 205) and a four other seminars in Rhetoric, the rest of a student’s coursework is carefully selected from an array of courses offered on the Berkeley campus.